 A beauty secret of many celebrities is to remove built-up residue from artificial products using a natural vinegar hair rinse .
 The acetic acid cuts through the gunk, stripping the dull hair and returning a natural sheen.
 Kombucha is gentler on the hair than vinegar but just as effective.
 Some use Kombucha as a hair tonic after every shampoo.

-I use the Kombucha vinegar straight on my hair.
-I still use shampoo but gave up conditioner ages ago(though after reading up on my brand at EWG, I’m considering no-poo (see below)) After rinsing out the shampoo, I apply the Kombucha hair tonic straight to my scalp starting with the top of my head and work my way down until it wets every surface.
-I squeeze out the excess and then leave it in to dry.
-The aroma quickly dissipates when your hair dries.
-Alex finds it a bit too intense for his scalp so he dilutes his hair tonic with half filtered water.
-I like to add herbs for a nice aroma and hair beautifing benefits.
+We use the Kombucha vinegar on our hair, diluted 50% with filtered water.
+After rinsing out the shampoo, we apply the Kombucha hair tonic straight to the scalp, starting with the top of my head and working down, squeezing out the excess and rinsing lightly.
+The aroma quickly dissipates as your hair dries.
+We like to add herbs for a nice aroma and hair beautifying benefits.

 RECIPES – Herbal Infusions for Hair Tonic

 Check out the table below for a variety of herbs to use for different hair types and problems:

 There are a couple of different ways to utilize the herbs.
 We usually add them straight to very old Kombucha, then let them sit for at least a few weeks, breaking down the plant and soaking up the herbal goodness.
 From there, strain out the flower pieces so they don’t get stuck in hair.
 Once strained, store the hair tonic in a glass bottle in the shower.